Contact - FAQs

 I’m from a creative writing course/university.
 Can you inspire our students?

-I currently teach creative writing at BA and MA levels at University of Suffolk, and I run regular workshops for adults 18+ at Wolsey Writers.
-My emphasis is on telling the best story, in the best way; and the tools and techniques needed to write for an intended audience.
+I have extensive experience as a leader of creative writing masterclasses, courses and workshops since I was first published in 2011.
+My teaching style foregrounds diverse genres, and clear explanations of different creative writing forms.
+My emphasis is on telling the best story, in the best way; and ensuring that students are equipped with the tools and techniques they need to write for an intended audience.
+Note that I mainly teach adult cohorts age 18+; and A-level when there is a specific interest in creative writing prose.
 Please email me with your requirements, including your date, venue details, learning aspirations and cohort.

 When are you available?